-Our experience and feedback from multiple reviews lead us to believe the Dynasty Luxury Grand 15-inch (with 7.5 inches of viscoelastic foam top) alleviates pressure from pressure points, and the high-quality, CertiPUR-US passed build material make for a safe, comfort and conducive sleeping environment for the discerning sleeper.
+Our experience and feedback from multiple reviews lead us to believe the Dynasty Luxury Grand 15-inch (with 7.5 inches of viscoelastic foam top) alleviates pressure from pressure points.

 If looking for an organic mattress that is safe and eco-friendly, Brentwood’s Home Bamboo Gel mattress has some properties that can help.

 Instead of using chemical fire retardants, the American-made memory uses hydrated silica sand instead.